imminfo/tcr/README.md

 tcR
 ===

+*The package is no longer supported.
+If you would like to please complete a survey on immune repertoire analysis and help us understand what features should we definitely implement.
+Link to the survey: https://goo.gl/forms/RcLqJwkUPNfKfaOw2*

 tcR is a platform designed for TCR and Ig repertoire data analysis in R after preprocessing data with software tools for CDR3 extraction and gene segments aligning (MiTCR, MiXCR, MiGEC, ImmunoSEQ, IMSEQ, etc.).
 With the power and flexibility of R language and procedures supported by tcR users can perform advanced statistical analysis of TCR and Ig repertoires.
 The package was published in BMC Bioinformatics, please cite if you use it:

 [Nazarov et al., tcR: an R package for T cell receptor repertoire advanced data analysis](http://www.biomedcentral.com/1471-2105/16/175)